AUC-Sponsored Study Abroad Opportunities for Undergraduate Students

 - Work experience and internships

-- Relevance to academic goals as demonstrated through a personal statement
+- Relevancy to academic goals as demonstrated through a personal statement

 - Demonstrated maturity and ability to handle independent international travel and experience

 - Diversity of academic and extracurricular activities pursued, as demonstrated in the CV or resume